doughnutgod/PulsarPioneers/README.md

 ## Delivered Result

-The final result file will be provided in both the report.ipynb and report.pdf files.
+The final result file will be provided in both the report.ipynb and report.pdf (ipynb to pdf export) files.
+The Final Report Folder will contain the Presentation and a recreated report.pdf from MS Word.

 ### Note that the Machine learning was attempted on all and only optimised to a higher point with pulsar 1 and applied into Master Notebook